robyftp/Tree/README.md

-## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.